DiODeProject/Optimal-policy-for-value-based-decision-making/README.md

 # Optimal-policy-for-value-based-decision-making

-These codes generate the figures presented in the paper by Tajima, Drugowitsch & Pouget (2016) [1] and run some extended simulations.
+These codes modify the analysis presented in the paper by Tajima, Drugowitsch & Pouget (2016) [1], to examine the implication of maximising geometric-discounted future rewards on the optimal policy, rather than maximising arithmetic mean reward rate.

+**N.B.** reward rate across trials is not maximised, but set to 0; this has the effect of considering only single trial dynamics, since the cost of waiting for the next trial becomes zero.

 CITATION: